Shrimp Masala Recipe (North Indian Style)

 - Rinse cleaned and deveined shrimp and drain well.

-- Mix shrimp, salt, chili powder, and lime juice in a bowl and keep aside.
+- Mix shrimp, salt, chili powder, and lime juice in a bowl and keep aside while you make the rest of the curry.

 Make The Curry